chantastic/reactpatterns/_posts/2016-08-17-destructuring-arguments.markdown

   <div>Hi {name}!</div>
 {% endhighlight %}

-In turn, this object can use [JSX Spread Attributes](#JSX Spread Attributes) to forword `props` to the composed component.
+In turn, this object can use [JSX Spread Attributes](#JSX Spread Attributes) to forward `props` to the composed component.

 {% highlight ts %}
 const Greeting = ({ name, ...props }) =>